santosemax/Config/README.md

 # Config

-- Where i keep most of my dotfiles and such
+- Where i keep most of my dotfiles and other things that don't really matter